Makeshift/Marauder/Readme.md

 **Q: There are some extra settings in the service interface that you don't mention!
 What do I do?!**

 **A:** That's intentional.
 The defaults for whatever I don't mention are usually fine.
-If I included all of the config options, this doc would be even longer than it already is.
+If I included all of the config options, it would take too long to configure.

 **Q: Why is there a custom version of Traktarr/Bazarr?**